tot-ra/telepathy/README.md

 ## Usage

-### recording a mock
+### Recording a rule in consumer unit test
-To record a mock, simply replace your mock response with `contractTest.record` with `expect` property containing what you expect from producer
+To record a rule, simply replace your mocked provider response with `contractTest.record` with `expect` property containing what you expect from the producer
 ```
 	it('should return null if php-app returns null', async () => {
 		// Arrange